imandra-ai/fix-engine/README.md

 At AI, our mission is to democratize formal verification, bringing its power to new industries in a user-friendly and scalable way.
-These highly automated applications to new industries are powered by recent breakthroughs, including CDCL-based Satisfiability (SAT) and Satisfiability Modulo Theories (SMT) solving, nonlinear decision procedures and scalable techniques for symbolic execution.
+These applications to new industries are powered by recent advances, including CDCL-based Satisfiability (SAT) and Satisfiability Modulo Theories (SMT) solving, nonlinear decision procedures and scalable techniques for symbolic execution.

 For more on our vision for formal verification for finance, see our short explainer [video](https://vimeo.com/123746101) that gives the